Real Genius: Plot

 Hathaway, angry about the still-incomplete project and Chris's attitude, informs Chris that he intends to prevent him from earning a degree, blackball him, and give a coveted job, originally promised to Chris, to Kent instead.
 Chris is disheartened and Mitch must use Chris's same argument to convince him to stay.
 The two create a new laser, but Kent sabotages it, causing it to explode.
 Though initially despondent, the incident inspires Chris to design and build a six-megawatt excimer laser, which burns a hole through the campus when it is test-fired.
 Hathaway reverses his position, giving Chris a degree and the job.
 As Chris and Mitch celebrate, Hollyfeld arrives and informs them that, with certain modifications, their laser could be used as a weapon.
 A panicked Chris returns to the lab to find the laser gone, as well as Kent's projects: a mirror and a tracking system which together can weaponize Chris's laser.

 Jordan and fellow project member "Ick" Ikagami surreptitiously implant a radio transmitter in Kent's braces, which Mitch uses to convince him he is speaking to Jesus.
 Kent divulges the date of the test, and the group tails Hathaway to learn the location of the Air Force base the CIA is using.
 Chris and Mitch sneak onto the B-1 Lancer bomber where their equipment has been installed and assist Hollyfeld in reprogramming the laser.

 Outside Hathaway's home, Chris, Mitch, Jordan, and Ick meet Dean Meredith and a Congressman, to whom they had reported Hathaway's plan.
-Kent arrives unexpectedly and goes inside the house.
-The laser test begins and, instead of firing on the target, the laser fires on Hathaway's house, activating a gigantic popcorn popper.
+Kent arrives and goes inside the house.
+The laser test begins and, instead of firing on the target, fires on Hathaway's house, activating a gigantic popcorn popper.
 Kent is launched out the front door on a popcorn wave.
-Hollyfeld arrives in an RV—which he has won using mathematics to rig a sweepstakes—to tell them he is leaving.
+Hollyfeld arrives in an RV—which he has won in a sweepstakes by submitting over a million entries—to tell them he is leaving.
 Hathaway, who hates popcorn, arrives afterwards to find his house destroyed by popcorn.

+Real Genius features a good rockin' soundtrack of music including Standing In The Line by The Textones.